khake19/test-quiz/docs/user_stories/base.md

 *   **Implement the Quiz component for the view**
     *   `client/src/App.jsx` is the only file you'll need to work on.
 There are comments written there to guide you on what you need to do.
-        *   The component in `client/src/App.jsx` is a function component.
-If you prefer to work with class components, feel free to copy the contents of `client/src/optional/AppClassComponent.jsx` to `client/src/App.jsx`
     *   The question currently shown is hard-coded.
 Show the actual questions present in the database by fetching them using the endpoints you implemented in the backend.
     *   Show only one question at a time!
 The `Next` button should allow the user of the app to go from one question to another.
     *   Clicking the `Submit` button will make the app check if the answer provided by the user is correct or not.
 The result should be shown to the user right away.